You are using an old browser. Update your browser to the latest version for an optimal experience.

 3. Cross-Border Shopping Dominates

 A striking 68% of Dutch shoppers buy from international retailers, with Germany leading European markets at 30%, followed by China globally.
 The U.S. and U.K. remain relevant, though less dominant.
-This openness to cross-border purchases stems from a desire for variety and better pricing, a behavior reinforced by the EU’s single market facilitating seamless trade.
+This openness to cross-border purchases stems from a desire for variety and better pricing, a behaviour reinforced by the EU’s single market facilitating seamless trade.

 4. Clothing Leads Purchase Categories